warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         specifying the options '-SX maxthreads', '-PX maxthreads' and '-CX maxthreads'.

-    7. If you have enabled logging, remember to setup the '-Mr ndays' option depending on the traffic you get in your server.
+    7. If you have enabled logging, remember to setup the '-Mr hours' option depending on the traffic you get in your server.
 This avoids XMail having to work with very large log files and can improve server performance.